dfaker/df/README.md

 * run merge_faces_larger.py on your image folder.

-Directory structure for training data should look like:
+Directory structure for training data should look like (image names for example purposes only):

     df